skiller-whale/genai-coding-with-llms-staging/README.md

-# Exercises for GenAI - Coding With LLMs/Agents
+# Skiller Whale, Exercises for Generative AI: Coding with LLMs/Agents

-This repo includes exercises to accompany Skiller Whale sessions on Generative AI.
+This repo includes exercises to accompany Skiller Whale sessions on Generative AI: Coding With LLMs/Agents.

 During each session you'll be asked to write and edit code in some of the files.